borgnetzwerk/tools/pipelines/L-SEARCH/README.md

 2. TRIP: Top Ranked Important Papers:
    A Comparison of the top 10 / Top 50 / Top 100 Papers by rank.
 This can be insightful to already gain an overview before creating the final VIP
 3. Interesting findings:
-   A Comparison of interesting Methodologies, a comparison over similar approaches with different resoults, similar research questions, usage of similar Tools - any given Comparison that comes to mind while investigating the literature at hand.
+   A Comparison of interesting Methodologies, a comparison over similar approaches with different results, similar research questions, usage of similar Tools - any given Comparison that comes to mind while investigating the literature at hand.
 Comparisons are the most accessible artifacts of the literature review.
-While the List and Paper Contributions are important Artifacts to both eventually achieve the final result while building a traceble and lasting foundation for your results, they are not the most accessible representation of the knowledge the L-SEARCH reveals.
-With the Comparisons and respective Vizualization You enhance this knowledge to be quickly comprehended and spring new scholarly discourse and discovery.
+While the List and Paper Contributions are important Artifacts to both eventually achieve the final result while building a traceable and lasting foundation for your results, they are not the most accessible representation of the knowledge the L-SEARCH reveals.
+With the Comparisons and respective visualization You enhance this knowledge to be quickly comprehended and spring new scholarly discourse and discovery.

 ## Phase 2: Focus Run
 After the initial run, increased familiarity with the system and the topic at hand, a more focussed second run can be held.
-It followes 3 goals:
+It follows 3 goals:
 1. Specify the desired resources and ranking more than the previous iteration
 2. Fill gaps that previously surfaced
 3. Verify Literature gaps